-Lubrizol stock soared more than 27 percent to $134.15 in afternoon trading, while NewMarket, one of the chemical company's closest competitors, was up nearly 12 percent.
+Lubrizol stock soared nearly 28 percent to $134.68 on Monday, while NewMarket (NEU.N), one of the chemical company's closest competitors, was up nearly 12 percent.

 With the Lubrizol deal, Berkshire appears to be looking outside North America, in contrast to many of its recent acquisitions, which have focused on an expected economic revival in the United States.

 Lubrizol makes lubricants for engines, especially large trucks, buses and boats.
 Demand for the company's products should continue to rise as shipping of goods increases around the world.

 About 72 percent of Lubrizol's revenue came from its petroleum additives business last year, and about 65 percent of the company's sales were from outside North America.

 "Basically all your growth in petroleum additives is going to come from emerging markets," said Davenport Research analyst Todd Vencil.
 "The U.S. is growing maybe 1 or 2 percent a year in the industry.
 Europe is stagnant.
 So you really are looking to China and India and places like that."